 - Stylish typography

-Starting with the highly sophisticated logo, GreyBox Creative designed a simple but robust “lockup” of the company initials but still retained a soft, open and approachable feeling.
-The overlapping elements are symbolizing the intricate interaction between agent and client, working together to reach a common goal.
+Starting with the highly sophisticated logo, GreyBox Creative designed a simple but robust “lockup” of the company initials but still retained a soft, open, and approachable feeling.
+The overlapping elements symbolize the intricate interaction between agent and client, working together to reach a common goal.